Skip to main content

 The Department of Psychological and Brain Sciences offers many opportunities for education and experience both on and off campus.
 These include a wide range of courses, several specialized programs, study beyond the UMass campus, and social and academic organizations.
-Please explore the links to the left and below for more information about these opportunities.
+Please explore the links on this page for more information about these opportunities.

 Departmental Honors